 - Walk with confidence.
 In tourist areas such as around the Eiffel Tower, meandering as a tourist makes sense.
 However, there are other circumstances where you want to walk like a local, as if you know exactly what you're doing and where you're going.
 You don't want to look like a tourist.
 That requires that you walk with confidence.
 Read Great Advice for Solo Travel Confidence: You’ll Be Okay.

 - Blend in as well as possible.
 Blending in requires more than just walking with confidence.
 Be aware of cultural differences and blend in if possible.
 Read 12 Ways to Blend In When You Travel Alone.

 - Be polite.
 Be impolite.
 Being impolite can definitely get you into trouble.
 If people take offence at your behavior it's hard to know what can happen.
 So, definitely be polite under most circumstances.
 But if a person is bothering you, being polite can get you into trouble too.
 Know when and how to make a lot of noise and attract attention to yourself and the person bothering you.

 - Don’t flash wealth.
 Leave expensive things at home.
 Don't wear jewelry or flashy clothes and accessories that will attract attention to yourself.
-Even if they don't go after your jewelry, they may target you for picking your pocket.
+Even if they don't go after your jewelry, they may target you and pick your pocket.

 - Keep your belongings close.
 Hold your wallet, camera, and phone close to you.
 Never keep your wallet in your back pocket.
 Keep the number of things you're most concerned about to a minimum.
 For me, it's my wallet, phone, and passport.
 Having just three things makes them easy to carry and keep track of.